Communication Studies, Bachelor of Arts

 College of Social and Behavioral Sciences

-The Bachelors degree in Communication Studies offers coursework that enables students to construct, convey, and interpret communication in diverse contexts.
+This degree offers coursework that enables students to construct, convey, and interpret communication in diverse contexts.
 The major prepares students to enter professions requiring proficiency in relational, group and public communication.
 Courses combine theory and practice to enhance the student's ability to communicate well in both career and personal life.
-Students develop their capacities in ethical and critical thinking, improving their ability to articulate and defend their opinions as engaged citizens in a diverse world.
+Students develop their capacities in ethical and critical thinking, improving their abiility to articulate and defend their opinions as engaged citizens in a diverse world.

 Students who complete this degree will be well prepared to enter graduate school, law school or other professional programs, and pursue teaching credentials.